diskoverdata/diskover-docs/source_files/misc_chapter.md

 ```
 pyenv install 3.12.4
 ```

-display the PyEnv version currently in use)
+🔴 &nbsp;Display the PyEnv version currently in use:
 ```
 pyenv
 ```